denewman/teleconf/README.md

 Files:

-	model/mdtconf.py	The actual API for model driven telemetry configuration (MDT API)) model/pdtconf.py	The actual API for policy driven telemetry configuration (PDT API) model/sample_mdt.py	This is the sample client code showing how to call the MDT API (via YANG/Netconf) model/call_pdtconf.py This is the sample client code showing how to call the PDT API (via SSH/SCP)
+	model/mdtconf.py	The actual API for model driven telemetry configuration (MDT API,via YANG/Netconf) model/pdtconf.py	The actual API for policy driven telemetry configuration (PDT API, via Paramiko SSH/SCP) model/sample_mdt.py	This is the sample client code showing how to call the MDT API model/call_pdtconf.py This is the sample client code showing how to call the PDT API

 MDT API specification: